jupyterhub/the-littlest-jupyterhub/docs/troubleshooting/logs.rst

    sudo journalctl -u jupyterhub

 This command displays logs from JupyterHub itself.
-See :ref:`journactl_tips` for tips on navigating the logs.
+See :ref:`journalctl_tips` for tips on navigating the logs.

 Configurable HTTP Proxy Logs